 Compared to other keyboards

-Casio’s CT-S1 is one of the most popular beginner keyboards on the market right now.
-But here are a few more that we think you should check out.
+Casio’s CT-S1 is one of the best beginner keyboards on the market right now.
+But here are a few more that I think you should check out.

-For us, the Yamaha Piaggero NP-12 is the best beginner keyboard around just now.
+For me, the Yamaha Piaggero NP-12 is the best beginner keyboard around just now.
 The CT-S1 isn’t far behind, so it’s worth checking out both.

 The PSR-E373 is a feature-rich portable arranger keyboard.
 It’s a lovely keyboard, but for complete beginners, the Casio CT-S1 is better.